liuhe1305/Summer-school-of-THU/README.md

 # Summer-school-of-THU
-Robotics Multimodal Deep Learning  for classification
+Robotics Multimodal Deep Learning  for recognition

 You need to run : ### pip install tensorlayer ### at first